badumbatish/sammine-lang/README.md

 ```bash
  python3 build_and_test.py
 ```
-in the project root folder to cycle through the development process
+in the project root folder to cycle through the development process.

+The default build folder for `build_and_test.py` is named `build`.

 Run
 ```bash